dsGitHubRepository/fansite-analytics-challenge/README.md

 # Summary

-The coding challenge was an excellent path to analyze a real world data analysis of server log files.
+The coding challenge was an excellent path to analyze a real world data problem of server log files and be familiar with data analysis as a data engineer to bridge the gap between academic research data analysis to industrial data analysis or business data analysis.